devoidfury/conjugarden/README.md

 cd site && node app.js
 ```

-The server listens to port 8080 by default
+The server listens to port 8080 by default.